From Cosmogenesis To Consciousness: Looking At The “Big Picture”

 Don’t worry about the math, but what you see is an algorithm, an iterative function, where a starting number, say 0, is squared and summed with a variable, say -1, and the computed value is plugged back into the original equation and squared.
 This process is repeated many times, up to and exceeding millions of iterations.
 When the values of this bounded set are graphed, it produces the amazing Mandelbrot set.
 An example of simple principles underlying the formation of complex structure and integral order.

-Such a feedback operation could also be justifiably posited to be an intrinsic operation of the formation of awareness, and certainly self-awareness, perhaps suggesting that a universe with such feedback-feedforward operations would have an inherent kind of self-awareness (it is certainly self-aware through our consciousness alone), and that this universal sentience may play a functional role in the natural development of physical systems.
+Such a feedback operation could also be justifiably posited to be an intrinsic operation of the formation of awareness, and certainly self-awareness, perhaps suggesting that a universe with such feedback-feedforward operations would have an inherent kind of self-awareness (it is certainly self-aware through our consciousness alone).
+In the big picture, this universal sentience may play a functional role in the natural development of physical systems.

 With such a holofractogramic unified physics approach we look to see if we can answer some profound questions, like: can we understand and explain the origins of the Universe?
 What processes give rise to the structure and dynamics that are observed?
 Are there natural ordering principles driving the evolution and development of the universe?
 What is our place in the Cosmos?
 What role does consciousness play?